TO THE MEMBERS OF

 ANNEXURE-2 TO INDEPENDENT AUDITOR'S REPORT

 Referred to in paragraph 14(f) of the Independent Auditor's Report of even date to themembers of Krishna Capital & Securities Limited on the standalone financial statementsfor the year ended March 312021.

 Report on the Internal Financial Controls under Clause (i) of Sub-section 3 of Section143 of the Companies Act 2013 ("the Act")

-We have audited the internal financial controls over financial reporting of KrishnaCapital & Securities Limited ("the Company") as of 31 March 2018 inconjunction with our audit of thestandalone financial statements of the Company for theyear ended on that date.
+1 We have audited the internal financial controls over financial reporting of KrishnaCapital & Securities Limited as of March 31 2021 in conjunction with our audit of thestandalone financial statements of the Company for the year ended on that date.